Thursday, February 25, 2021

 Seven Continents Building / O'Hare Rotunda Building, interior rendering.

 Gertrude Kerbis was born in 1926 to German and Russian immigrant parents on Chicago's Northwest Side.
 She had been attending the University of Wisconsin when she became inspired by a Life magazine article on Frank Lloyd Wright.
-This prompted her t.o travel from Madison to Wright's Taliesin estate in Spring Green, Wisconsin.
-Gertrude became entranced by the interior rooms as she peered through the glass walls of Taliesin, and she managed to climb through a window to spend the night there.
-In a short film made about her life, Kerbis recalled that when she awoke, she knew she wanted to become an architect.
+This prompted her to travel from Madison to Wright's Taliesin estate in Spring Green, Wisconsin.
+Gertrude became ecstatic by the interior rooms as she peered through the glass of Talies and managed to climb through a window to spend the night there.
+In a short film about her life, Kerbis recalled that she knew she wanted to become an architect when she awoke.

-The University of Wisconsin did not have an architecture school, so she transferred to the University of Illinois at Urbana-Champaign. graduating in 1948 with a bachelor of science in architectural engineering.
-She then went on to attend Harvard University's Graduate School of Design, where she studied with architect Walter Gropius.
+The University of Wisconsin did not have an architecture school, so she transferred to the University of Illinois at Urbana-Champaign.
+Graduating in 1948 with a bachelor of science in architectural engineering.
+She then attended Harvard University's Graduate School of Design and studied with architect Walter Gropius.
 Gertrude left Harvard to attend Chicago's Illinois Institute of Technology, where she studied under Ludwig Mies van der Rohe.
-She graduated from IIT in 1954 with a master's degree in architecture and planning.
+She graduated from IIT in 1954 with a master's in architecture and planning.

 Seven Continents Building / O'Hare Rotunda Building, construction aerial view.

-Gertrude Kerbis began her career in the drafting room of the Chicago architectural firm Skidmore, Owings & Merrill (SOM), where she was one of the very few women.
+Gertrude Kerbis began her career in the drafting room of the Chicago architectural firm Skidmore, Owings & Merrill (SOM), where she was one of the few women.
 While at SOM, she designed a futuristic cadet dining hall at the U.S. Air Force Academy campus in Colorado Springs, Colorado.
-The dining hall was designed to serve thousands of cadets a.t one time.
+The dining hall was designed to serve thousands of cadets at one time.
 Before leaving SOM, she designed the Skokie Public Library, which won national design honors from AI.
-A Working at Naess & Murphy/C.F.
+Working at Naess & Murphy/C.F.
 Murphy & Associates from 1959 to 1967, Kerbis designed the Rotunda Building at the newly built Chicago O'Hare International Airport.
 Starting her own firm in 1967, she took on the unusual role of simultaneously designing and developing her projects.
-These projects included the award-winning Green House Condominiums at 2131 N. Clark Street and a Highland Park tennis club for her second husband, tennis pro, Don Kerbis.
-She also taught architecture at Harper College in Palatine and helped found the group Chicago Women in Architecture.
-Kerbis was very supportive of women in architecture and strived to show by example what a woman can accomplish.
+These projects included the award-winning Green House Condominiums at 2131 N. Clark Street and a Highland Park tennis club for her second husband, tennis pro-Don Kerbis.
+She also taught architecture at Harper College in Palatine and helped find the omen in Architecture.
+Kerbis's group supported women in architecture and strived to show what a woman can accomplish by example.

 Seven Continents Building / O'Hare Rotunda Building original ceiling plan and staircase details.